 Also on December 21, 2023, the DOJ filed a superseding indictiment against Chang alleging concpiracy to commit wire fraud, conspiracy to commit securities fraud, and conspiracy to commit money laundering.

-On February 21, 2024, Chang filed a motion to dismiss the superseding indictment.
+On February 21, 2024, Chang filed a motion to dismiss the superseding indictment, which the court denied on May 31.

 The case against the remaning defendants appears to be ongoing.